Existing Business Services

 Once you find the right people, let BRAC’s talent development team help you keep them.
 Retention-focused programming includes:

-BRAC’s online home of the talent program can be found on LIVEcapitalized, a comprehensive source of quality of life information.
-Resources include residential/housing options, job listings and resume submission, information on professional and social organizations, calendar of events, and networking opportunities.
+BRAC’s online home of the talent program can be found on the Life in BR page, a comprehensive source of quality of life information.
+Resources include residential/housing options, job listings, information on professional and social organizations, calendar of events, and networking opportunities.

 BRAC understands the need to connect regional college students to all the Baton Rouge region has to offer.
 Through InternBR, BRAC provides area interns with professional development and training; an introduction to the community through service and social events; and an array of networking opportunities.
 InternBR’s goal is to complement the on-the-job training interns receive and to better prepare them to make the transition from student and intern to full-time employee in the Baton Rouge Area.